 What we do

 The Military Aviation Authority is an independent organisation responsible for regulating air safety across defence.

 A world class military air safety regulatory and assurance model that is proactive, innovative, modern, efficient and effective.

 Who we are

 As the single regulatory authority responsible for regulating all aspects of air safety across defence, the MAA has full oversight of all defence aviation activity.
 Through independent audit and continuous surveillance of military aviation, the MAA aims to provide the Secretary of State for Defence (SofS), through Director General DSA (DG DSA), the necessary assurance that appropriate standards of air safety are maintained in providing operational capability.

 The MAA is led by a 2* Director (D MAA).
 D MAA is supported by a 2* Director (Technical), and they collectively form the MAA Executive.

 The organisation consists of the following areas:

-regulatory services delivery groups: which provide end-to-end regulations and certification; and oversight and approvals across the defence air environment
+- regulatory services delivery groups provide end-to-end regulations and certification, and oversight and approvals across the defence air environment

 the enabling services function provides a range of support services to the MAA; it comprises a number of smaller, interlinked teams: